 The name Wesley is a boy's name of English origin meaning "western meadow".
 Wesley is ranked #111 on our popularity charts and is often added to lists like Vintage Baby Names and discussed in our forums with posts like "Baby a Day".

-Wesley is one of a group of W-starting surname names reminiscent of the Old West that are making a comeback, now in the Top 160-- though not as well used as it was in the 1970s, when he ranked as high as Number 66.
+Wesley is one of a group of W-starting surname names reminiscent of the Old West that are making a comeback -- though it's not as well used as it was in the 1970s, when he ranked as high as Number 66.